MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/accessibility-testing-basics.md

 To automatically check whether alt text is provided for images, use the **Issues** tool, which has an **Accessibility** section.
 The **Issues** tool is located in the **Drawer** at the bottom of DevTools.

-1. If it is not open already, open the [accessibility-testing demo webpage][DevToolsA11yErrorsDemopage] in a new tab of the browser, and then select `F12` to open DevTools.
+1. If it's not open already, open the [accessibility-testing demo webpage][DevToolsA11yErrorsDemopage] in a new tab of the browser, and then select `F12` to open DevTools.

 1. To open the **Issues** tool, select the **Issues** counter in the upper right of DevTools.